payload-code/payload-java/README.md

 ).all();
 ```

-### Testing the Payload Java Library
+## Testing the Payload Java Library

 Tests are contained within the `src/tests` directory.
-To run tests use the following command in terminal:
+To run tests, use the following command in terminal:

 ```bash
 API_KEY=your_test_secret_key mvn test